 \section{Introduction}

-In fields such as psychology, education, cognitive science, public health, biostatistics, and the social sciences, time series data increasingly arise not as scalar or vector-valued observations, but as repeated samples drawn from evolving probability distributions.
-For example, in population studies, age-at-death or healthy life expectancy distributions may shift over time; in behavioral research, survey responses collected longitudinally yield histograms across time points; and in neuroscience and physiology, time-varying signals such as brain activity, heart rate variability, or glucose levels reflect underlying distributional changes.
-In these settings, the distributions themselves are not directly observed but must be estimated from finite data samples.
-Summary statistics such as means or variances often fail to capture the full extent of uncertainty, heterogeneity, or behavioral complexity.
-Consequently, modeling and forecasting the evolution of probability distributions—based on observed samples—has become a central challenge in applied behavioral, biomedical, and socio-economic research.
+In fields like psychology, education, cognitive science, public health, biostatistics, and the social sciences, time series data increasingly emerge as repeated samples from evolving probability distributions rather than as scalar or vector-valued observations.
+For instance, in population studies, the distributions of age-at-death or healthy life expectancy can change over time.
+In behavioral research, longitudinal survey responses create histograms that reflect variations across different time points.
+In neuroscience and physiology, time-varying signals—such as brain activity, heart rate variability, and glucose levels—indicate shifts in underlying distributions.
+These distributions are not directly observable; they must be estimated from finite data samples.
+Summary statistics like means and variances often do not adequately represent the full range of uncertainty, heterogeneity, or behavioral complexity.
+Therefore, modeling and forecasting the evolution of probability distributions based on observed samples has become a key challenge in applied behavioral, biomedical, and socio-economic research.

-This perspective motivates approaches that treat distributions as the fundamental units of analysis, often by embedding them into a functional or geometric framework.
-Within the functional data analysis (FDA) paradigm, discrete or multivariate observations are commonly transformed into smooth functions and analyzed using regression or dimension reduction techniques.
-For example, \citet{araki2009functional} developed model selection criteria for functional linear regression, where multivariate observations are first smoothed into functional predictors.
-While their work does not deal with distributions, it exemplifies the general strategy of lifting finite data into function space prior to statistical modeling—a viewpoint that also motivates the present study.
+This perspective encourages approaches that consider distributions as the primary units of analysis, often by embedding them within a functional or geometric framework.
+In the realm of functional data analysis (FDA) paradigm, discrete or multivariate observations are typically transformed into smooth functions and analyzed using regression or dimension reduction techniques.
+For instance, \citet{araki2009functional} developed model selection criteria for functional linear regression, where multivariate observations are smoothed into functional predictors.
+Although their work does not focus on distributions, it illustrates the broader strategy of elevating finite data into function space before conducting statistical modeling—a viewpoint that also underpins the current study.